containerbuildsystem/osbs-docs/docs/multiarch.rst

     build target, in the same way as for building RPM packages

   * the ``container.yaml`` configuration file's ``platforms.only`` key
-    can further restrict this set of platforms (via set union)
+    can further restrict this set of platforms (via set intersection)

 - Excluding platforms: